temple-geography/gis-application-development/documentation/sphinx_getting_started.md

 * **Parameters** (or a statement that there are no input parameters).
 * **Return** type and value (or a statement that the function or method returns None).

-NumPy supports a total of 15 different sections *which which not cover all be covered here*.
+NumPy supports a total of 15 different sections *which will not all be covered here*.
 The full list is available at the [NumPy Style Guide Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).

 Some useful sections are: